 Most companies in Malaysia are becoming more aware of the employees' needs.
 They start to understand that thoughtful benefits can drive employee retention and engagement.
 This is why more companies are revamping their benefits packages.

 Besides the mandatory benefits, they are also offering a lot more optional benefits, such as:

-To answer this question, it's worth finding out what employee benefits the top 3 winners of the Most Attractive Employer of 2021 offer.
+It's worth finding out what employee benefits the top 3 winners of the Most Attractive Employer of 2021 offer.

 Randstad reported that the top 5 reasons why Shell, Nestle, and Intel won the award are: